TodePond/DreamBerd/README.md

 }
 ```

-**Please note:** Unlike JSX, you are free to freely use the `for` attribute - because DreamBerd 3 doesn't have loops.
+**Please note:** Unlike JSX, you are free to freely use the `for` attribute - because nDreamBerd doesn't have loops.

 ```java
 funct App() => {